jordan0809/geqo/doc/intro.md

 geqo is a framework for constructing and describing quantum circuits and executing them on simulators and on quantum hardware devices.

 ## Quick installation and testing
-- clone the repository: git clone [https://](https://github.com/JoSQUANTUM/geqo)
+- clone the repository: git clone [https://github.com/JoSQUANTUM/geqo](https://github.com/JoSQUANTUM/geqo)
 - create a virtual environment: python3 -m venv geqo-test
 - enable environment: source geqo-test/bin/activate
 - install geqo with all options: pip3 install -e geqo/[sympy,numpy,visualization,dev]
 - optional: run unit tests: python -m pytest geqo/tests/
-- run a small example: get unitary of a quantum circuit for the EPR pair generation
+- run a small example with Python in the environment: get unitary of a quantum circuit for the EPR pair generation
 ```
 from geqo.gates import Hadamard, CNOT
 from geqo.core import Sequence